 Other requirements:

-Interview: Following a comprehensive selection process, eight to ten applicants will be interviewed by the Program Director and Assistant Directors prior to the start of each semester.
+Interview: Following a comprehensive selection process, eight to ten applicants will be interviewed by the Program Director and Assistant Director prior to the start of each semester.
 Interviews will take place on the University of Central Florida’s Main Campus.

 Academic Credit: Registration for MCB 4941 (required ONLY for selected Program Participants – one credit), graded S/U